Presentation Package

 }For creating instances of a UiStateHolder, the

 uiStateHolderfunction is used for most screens.
-SeeOnBoardingScreenRouteclass.val uiStateHolder = navigator.uiStateHolder<OnboardingUiStateHolder>()However, for screens in the bottom navigation, you can use the
+SeeOnBoardingScreenRouteclass.val uiStateHolder = uiStateHolder<OnboardingUiStateHolder>()For screens in the bottom navigation, you can use the

-AppInitializerwithin the presentationModule, for example, by includingfactoryOf(::NewUiStateHolder)to handle dependencies correctly for the UiStateHolder.
+AppInitializerwithin the presentationModule, for example, by includingviewModelOf(::NewUiStateHolder)to handle dependencies correctly for the UiStateHolder.